fabiopalumbo/test-tiendanube/README.md

 ### Constrains
 * Replace key_name with your current pem
+* Replace public key with the public key of your Pem for the Remote Provisioner.
-* Replace Route 53 Azone ID
+* Replace Route 53 Zone ID
 * Replace Domain Name with your current domain
 * Replace SSL arn with current